xvpc/quickrecipes/README.md

 ## Quick Recipes

-A simple non-profit web application that helps with searching for Recipes/meals for personal needs or sharing them with others, It's made using [Themealdb](https://themealdb.com) API.
+A simple non-profit web application that help with searching for Recipes/meals for personal needs or sharing them with others, It's made using [Themealdb](https://themealdb.com) API.